 Solo Travel in Jordan

 Is Jordan safe for solo female travellers?
 If you are not comfortable with leering men then traveling to Jordan as a woman may not be right for you.
 As much as it is a beautiful country, visit Jordan alone as a Western woman and expect a few stares.
-That's why we've given it 2 out of 5 stars.
+That's why I've given it 2 out of 5 stars.

 Being a male-dominated country, some of the women that you encounter on the streets cover their head with a scarf or a veil.
 However in the cities and the main Jordan tourist sites, Jordanians are used to seeing solo and Western female travellers and the facilities are generally set up with tourists in mind.
 Get off the beaten track and you’ll encounter restaurants with separate areas for women to eat as well as a separation on public transport.